Qyn-CTF/CTF-writeups/2020/r2CON/radarelicensechecker/README.md

 ERROR: decryption error in block 0!
 ```
-So clearly there's something going on and I decided to change the first A into an `r` because that's what the flag looks like, and we're lucky it failed at block `0` instead of block `1`:
+So clearly there's something going on and I decided to change the first A into an `r` because that's what the flag starts with and we're lucky since it failed at block `0` instead of block `1`:
 ```
 ❯ .\radarelicensechecker.exe rAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA
 Radare License Checker